PRIDE DAY IS ON THE HARBOURSIDE NOT CASTLE PARK

 Is Pride family friendly?

 The water attractions next to Pride will be partially accessible from the family area, please do not let children play in them unattended, or leave children unattended anywhere in the festival.
-If you have VIP tickets children under 16 can accompany you into the VIP area without a wristband.

 Are Dogs Allowed?